xdy/xdy-pf2e-workbench/README.md

       optional trait list, unless you hold CTRL+SHIFT to entirely skip this message.
     * Option to add a button to all npcs that sends the relevant Recall Knowledge checks to chat (for skills only, lores not handled yet).
-        * Options to hide the npc token name and/or the skill name on the chat card.
+        * Suboptions to hide the npc token name and/or the skill name on the chat card.
-        * Option to show spell traits in the chat card.
+        * Suboption to show spell traits in the chat card.
     * Option to alter the token animation speed.
 (Not compatible with Multi Level Tokens teleport functionality.)

 * World Automation section
     * Option to automatically move combatant that goes to 0 hp to just before the current combatant.
-(Normally due to the current combatant just having downed the target combatant.) **NOTE: Buggy for some people.
-If actors start moving around in iniative for no good reason, you're one of the 'lucky' ones that get this problem and should disable it until I manage to fix it.**
+(Normally due to the current combatant just having downed the target combatant.)
     * Enable/disable the option to autoroll damage on a hit.
     * Enable/disable the option to automatically apply persistent healing.
     * Option to apply Encumbered condition automatically based on current bulk when bulk changes.
 Note: Uses the system